serverless/enterprise/docs/dashboard-user-guide.md

 Once you’ve deployed an Application successfully from the CLI, you’ll be able to explore the services contained within it from the Serverless Framework Enterprise dashboard.

+### Applications Overview
+This view provides an overview of the applications, services and service instances and a way to dive into more details, it includes:

+- All the applications in your tenant in the tile view.
+The summary includes the number of services and the lastest deployments status and timestamp.
+- Each application tile shows the list of services deployed in that application.
+- Once you expand the Service you’ll see the Service Instances, which includes:
+  - stage
+  - region
+  - last deployment status
+  - last deployment timestamp

+**Note**: the stage and regions are only available for services deployed using the Enterprise Plugin version 0.2.2 or higher.
+If the service was deployed with a previous version you’ll see "info n/a"

 ### Service Overview

 This view showcases the most important information about your deployed service.
 If you haven’t deployed a service, you’ll see instructions for how to go about doing just that: